AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

   - Security/`SecureBootModel` should be set to `Disabled` for installing/updating Sonoma above certain version, and to `Default` for normal use.
 - NVRAM/Bootargs:
   - `rtcfx_exclude=80-AB` — required for hibernation.
-  - `revpatch=auto,sbvmm` — RestrictEvent options, sbvmm is required for system upgrades to Sonoma and above.
+  - `revpatch=sbvmm` — RestrictEvent options, sbvmm is required for system upgrades to Sonoma and above.
-  - config_debug also has standard debugging bootargs.
+  - config_installer also has standard debugging bootargs.
   - Additional UUID E09B... contains HibernationFixup configuration.
 - PlatformInfo
   - `UpdateSMBIOSMode` is `Custom` for multiboot configuration.
 If using only macOS, set to `Create`.
 Supposedly `Custom` mode is more buggy.
 - UEFI/ReservedMemory
   - One region that is apparently required for hibernation.

-Provided configs differ in enabled debug options and boot picker interface.
+Provided configs differ mainly in enabled debug options and boot picker interface.

 ## Acknowledgements